-- Students are required to: - 1.
-Follow directions given by the bus driver.
+Students are required to:

+- Follow directions given by the bus driver.
 Insubordination or disrespectful behavior will not be tolerated. - 2.
 Sit in assigned seat as directed by the driver. - 3.
 Be respectful to other students. - 4.
-Keep the aisleway clear. - 5.
-Remain seated and face forward at all times when the bus is in motion. - 6.
-Refrain from any loud, profane, obscene language or gestures. - 7.
-Refrain from throwing any object inside, outside or in front of the school bus. - 8.
+Keep the aisleway clear. - Remain seated and face forward at all times when the bus is in motion. - 6.
+Refrain from any loud, profane, obscene language or gestures. - Refrain from throwing any object inside, outside or in front of the school bus. - 8.
 Keep all bookbags, books, school equipment, musical instruments, or other personal belongings contained to his/her assigned seat.
 If the instrument is too large it may not be able to be transported.
-This will be made at the discretion of the bus driver. - 9.
-Keep all parts of the body inside the bus and in his/her assigned seat. - 10.
+This will be made at the discretion of the bus driver. - Keep all parts of the body inside the bus and in his/her assigned seat. - 10.
 Keep all objects inside the bus and be respectful of motorists. - 11.
 Cooperate in keeping the bus clean from debris and damage. - 12.
 Never bring glass on the bus. - 13.
 Never eat, drink or chew gum on the bus. - 14.
 Use designated bus stop assigned by the Transportation Department. - 15.
 Arrive to the bus stop five at least (5) minutes prior to the scheduled arrival. - 16.
+Be prepared to present any required pass or boarding card. - 17.
 When/if using any personal electronic device, students are required to use earbuds/headphones and must refrain from making calls, taking video or photographs while on the school bus.
+18. Appropriately utilize any additional safety equipment such as seat belts or safety vests.

 Transportation Discipline Procedures - Students who are assigned to ride Harford County Public Schools' buses assume certain responsibilities.
 Misconduct, carelessness and thoughtlessness are hazardous to the safe operation of the school bus.
 The bus is an integral part of the school day and the driver, who is an adult in a position of authority, will insist on appropriate behavior.
 "Transportation Rules for Students" will be reviewed and explained to the students on an annual basis by school personnel.
 Violation of these rules will be reported to the school administration for appropriate disciplinary action.
+Parent/Guardians of students who are found to have damaged the bus or equipment beyond normal wear and tear will be held financially responsible.
+Transportation service may be suspended until the invoice for any damage is received.
+Invoices that remain unpaid may be subject to debt collection service.